bartoszbogacz/kartomat/README.md

   textarea are not updated.
 Basic aynchronization should not be affected though.

-- Cards move some pixels below private area before being switched above it.
-These transitions should not be noticable.

 - Grabbing a card to turn it also moves it left on stack since there is left bias implemented.
 Also moving a card only one or two slots in either direction turns it since it was never